thompson-tomo/semantic-conventions/docs/db/redis.md

 | [`server.address`](/docs/registry/attributes/server.md) | ![Stable](https://img.shields.io/badge/-stable-lightgreen) | `Recommended` | string | Name of the database host.
 [12] | `example.com`; `10.1.2.80`; `/tmp/my.sock` |

 **[1] `db.operation.name`:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
-For [transactions and pipelined calls](https://redis.io/docs/latest/develop/clients/redis-py/transpipe/), if the individual operations are known to have the same command then that command SHOULD be used prepended by `MULTI ` or `PIPELINE `.
+For [transactions and pipelined calls](https://redis.io/docs/latest/develop/clients/redis-py/transpipe/), if the individual operations are known to have the same command then that command SHOULD be used prepended by `MULTI` or `PIPELINE` followed by a space.
 Otherwise `db.operation.name` SHOULD be `MULTI` or `PIPELINE`.

 **[2] `db.namespace`:** A connection's currently associated database index may change during its lifetime, e.g. from executing `SELECT <index>`.